-NSW Treasury leads the economic, jobs and investment conversation across New South Wales (NSW).
-From its position at the centre of government, Treasury drives the economic development strategy to guide the State’s growth for the benefit of the people who live, work and study in NSW.
-Its work includes boosting trade, investment and tourism, developing industry, supporting jobs growth, improving service delivery to the community and increasing living standards, now and into the future.
+NSW Treasury leads the economic conversation across New South Wales.
+From its position at the centre of government, Treasury drives the economic development strategy to guide the State’s growth for the benefit of the people of NSW.

 Our core responsibilities